ramellose/anuran/README.md

 ```

 In addition to set sizes, you can compute centrality scores (degree, betweenness and closeness centrality) and graph properties (assortativity, average shortest path length, connectivity, diameter and radius).
-If you want to know whether the set sizes, centralities or graph properties are different from the null models,
+If you want to know whether the set sizes, centralities or graph properties are different from randomized networks,
 you can run some statistics on these values.
 Note that the statistics are not reliable if you have fewer than 20 networks!

 The centrality scores and graph properties are compared across networks using a [Mann-Whitney _U_-test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test).